catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

-designer: frustrated and limited by the form
+designer (power user): frustrated and limited by the form

-user: intimidated, no WYSIWYG feedback
+user (beginner): intimidated, no WYSIWYG feedback

 ---

-very hard to do anything beyond color or size changes
+very hard to do anything beyond quick changes

 ---

-This is impossible with just the form:
+Impossible with just the form:

----

-(image: banner image in wall of text calling for an event registration)
+* certain hover states
+* conditional changes (change text if it is inside certain blocks)
+* complex flex-box layouts

 ---